grampelberg/janky.post/index.md

 other cool feature that janky.post gets you is the ability to do POST along with GET.
 Just add `method: "post"` to your janky options and you're set.

+# Demo!

+Take some time to play around with [the demo](http://saunter.org/janky.post/demo).
+It should give you a good idea of what you can do with janky.post.

 # Getting setup

 On the client side, there's only one dependency for janky.post: json2.js (for